da0mao/da0mao.github.io/source/_posts/java-learning-notes.md

         assertNotSame(owner1,car2.owner);
     }
 	```
 That's the end of the first learning notes.
-I will continute on note with specific topics then.
+I will continute with specific topics then.